TabbycatDebate/tabbycat/docs/use/running-a-tournament.rst

   .. note:: Tabbycat will show you a draft draw before you confirm it.
 In the draft draw, it'll show you details so that you can understand how it came up with the draw, pointing out pull-ups and conflict swaps and the like.
 This is for you to double-check.
 While there are some basic tests on the draw algorithm, it never hurts to sanity-check it again.

     If you *do* find something wrong with a draft draw, you can edit the match-ups, but please also let us know what the problem was!
-You can find our `contact details on our GitHub repository page`_.
+You can find our contact details in the :ref:`authors` section.

 3. After the draft draw has been confirmed, it will show the confirmed draw page.